Solving the single-track train scheduling problem via Deep Reinforcement Learning: Proposed methods

-For what that concerns the learning process, both approaches share the same model for the q-function, which is represented by a feed-forward deep neural network (\texttt{FNN}) with two fully connected hidden layers of 60 neurons each, and a third layer mapping into the space of the actions.
-The output of the third layer is then combined with a mask, disabling infeasible moves.
-Figure \ref{fig:Network_model} shows the structure of the network.

-As loss, both of the approaches use the mean squared error.
-Given an input $X$ and label $Y$ the loss $\cal L$ is given by

-Single train railway networks are characterized by the alternation of one station and one track, but sometimes it happens that between two stations there are two single tracks or more.
-In this situation, if two crossing trains occupy the two of these tracks at the same time a deadlock arises.
-In few words, given a generic train $T_0$ positioned in $R_0$ that wishes to occupy the resource $R_1$, then the method evaluates the position of all visible trains $T_i$ and resources $R_i$, for $i=1,\dots,K$, converging to $R_1$.
-For each train $T_i$, the flow of resources ${\cal F}_i$ from $R_i$ to $R_1$ is then computed.
-Finally, if there exists at least one $i\in \{1,\dots,K \}$ such that ${\cal F}_i$ does not contain parallel resources, then $T_0$ must wait to avoid deadlock.

-The majority of models for \td relies on several approximations to make the problem more readable and easy to handle when doing mathematics.
-Using \RL allows us to integrate inside the \texttt{ENVIRONMENT} a lot of these hidden aspects, introducing a new level of complexity with a relatively small effort.
-One of the most important is the train length.
-Generally, models tend to approximate a train with a point, but this is not the case in real life where a train may occupy one or more resources at the same time.
+The majority of models for \td rely on several approximations to make the problem more readable and the mathematics easier to handle.
+Using \RL allows to integrate many of these hidden aspects in the environment, introducing a new level of complexity with a relatively small effort.
+One of the most important is train length, {which translate into computational burden for traditional optimization algorithms, where here is a feature directly embedded in the system.
+To avoid this,} some models in the literature tend to approximate a train with a point, but this is not the case in real life where a train may occupy more than one resource at the same time.
+This is especially critical in railway systems that operate predominantly freight services (such as in the North American market), where trains are often longer than the available infrastructure to accommodate them, and the risk of dispatcher-induced deadlocks is very real.

-Another important step is to introduce safety rules like the line headway time, the safety distance inside the same track, or the role of switches, all three already discussed in section \ref{sec:preliminaries}.